Thank You, Walthall, for your support

 During the summer of ’97 my wife did some research on the Internet and found a clinic in Houston, Texas called The Burzynski Research Institute (BRI).
 I knew NOTHING about alternative cancer therapy.
 I only knew that I had to do something about my cancer (that was beginning to really hurt).
 I didn’t want to go to Germany (Dr. Hans Neiper), the Bahamas (IPT), or Mexico.

 In November of 1997 I traveled to the BRI where I began antineoplaston therapy (ANP), a non-FDA approved therapy.

 My “incurable” cancer slowly retreated and I have been cancer-free since April of 1999.

 My health insurance, Medical Mutual of Ohio, deemed the chemotherapy that took me from end-stage cancer to cancer-free to be “not medically necessary.”
 So they didn’t pay for it.

 I spent the next few years wondering if I would relapse.
 After all, I was told that all MMers eventually relapse and die.
-A lived through many short, long-term and late stage side affects from my conventional therapies.
-I still fear a relapse of my myeloma or a secondary cancer from all the chemo and radiation I underwent from ’95-’97.
+A lived through many short, long-term and late-stage side effects from my conventional therapies.
+I still fear a relapse of my myeloma or a treatment-related secondary cancer from all the chemo and radiation I underwent from ’95-’97.

 I launched the Galen Foundation DBA PeopleBeatingCancer in 2004.
 I spend my time researching cancers, blogging about cancer issues and working with cancer patients, survivors and caregivers.
 It may sound odd but I find cancer interesting.
 Coaching cancer patients, survivors and caregivers has become my passion.